LLNL/ppo_and_friends/README.md

 # Terminology
-Terminology varies across implemenations and publications, so here are some commonly overloaded terms and how we define them here.
+Terminology varies across implemenations and publications, so here are some commonly overloaded terms and how we define them.

 1. **batch size**: we refer to the gradient descent mini-batch size as the batch size.